Doddington gang

-The Doddington Original Gangsters, also known as the D.O.G, is a primarily Afro-Caribbean street gang in Manchester, United Kingdom.
+The Doddington Original Gangsters, also known as the D.O.G, are a primarily Afro-Caribbean street gang in Manchester, United Kingdom.
 Originating from the Pepperhill Crew, the gang was named after its headquarters in Dodington Close, and it controlled the East Side of the Alexandra Park estate in Moss Side.

 The gang became rivals of the Cheetham Hill Gang and the Gooch Close Gang during the late 1980s and early 1990s, leading to the infamous "Gunchester" era in Manchester gangland history.

 History

 The Doddington Gang traces its roots to the Pepperhill Mob, which emerged in the 1980s around the Pepperhill pub on the east side of Alexandra Park estate in Moss Side.
 After sustained police pressure, the gang migrated to nearby Dodington Close and got a new, slightly misspelt name.

 Gang Wars

 Pepperhill vs Cheetham Hill

-By the late 80s, Moss Side's Alexandra Park estate emerged as highly-lucrative drug dealing territory, reportedly earning £11 million per year for the Pepperhill Mob.
+By the late '80s, Moss Side's Alexandra Park estate emerged as highly-lucrative drug dealing territory, reportedly earning £11 million per year for the Pepperhill Mob.
 This led to the larger and more established Cheetham Hill Gang levying a 'tax' on the Moss Side dealers for their profits, often by threat of violence.